Graph Neural Networks with convolutional ARMA filters: Background: graph spectral filtering

-This formulation inspired the seminal work of \cite{bruna2013spectral} that implemented spectral graph convolutions in a neural network.
-Their GNN learns end-to-end the parameters of each filter implemented as $h = \mathbf{B}\mathbf{c}$, where $\mathbf{B} \in \mathbb{R}^{M \times K}$ is a cubic B-spline basis and $\mathbf{c} \in \mathbb{R}^K$ is a vector of control parameters.
+This formulation inspired the seminal work of Bruna \emph{et al.}~\cite{bruna2013spectral} that implemented spectral graph convolutions in a neural network.
+Their GNN learns end-to-end the parameters of a filter implemented as $h = \mathbf{B}\mathbf{c}$, where $\mathbf{B} \in \mathbb{R}^{M \times K}$ is a cubic B-spline basis and $\mathbf{c} \in \mathbb{R}^K$ is a vector of control parameters.
 Such filters are not localized, since the full projection on the eigenvectors yields paths of infinite length and the filter accounts for interactions of each node with the whole graph, rather than those limited to the node neighborhood.
-Since this contrasts with the local design of classic convolutional filters, \cite{henaff2015deep} introduced a parametrization of the spectral filters with smooth coefficients to achieve spatial localization.
-However, the main issue with such spectral filtering (Eq.\ref{eq:spctral_filter}) is the computational complexity: not only the eigendecomposition of $\L$ is computationally expensive, but a double product with $\U$ must be computed whenever the filter is applied.
-Notably, $\U$ in \eqref{eq:spctral_filter} is full even when $\L$ is sparse.
-Finally, since spectral filters depend on their specific Laplacian spectrum, they cannot be applied to graphs with a different structure.
+Since this contrasts with the local design of classic convolutional filters, a follow-up work~\cite{henaff2015deep} introduced a parametrization of the spectral filters with smooth coefficients to achieve spatial localization.
+However, the main issue with the spectral filtering in Eq.~\eqref{eq:spctral_filter} is computational complexity: not only the eigendecomposition of $\L$ is computationally expensive, but a double product with $\U$ is computed whenever the filter is applied.
+Notably, $\U$ in Eq.~\eqref{eq:spctral_filter} is full even when $\L$ is sparse.
+Finally, since these spectral filters depend on a specific Laplacian spectrum, they cannot be transferred to graphs with another structure.
+For this reason, this spectral GNN cannot be used in downstream tasks such as graph classification or graph regression, where each datum is a graph with a different topology.